CIDA-CSPH/CIDAtools/ReadMe.md

 1) Click on "New R Markdown"
 2) In the pop-up, select "From template"
-3) You should see CIDA report templates to chooose from.
+3) You should see CIDA report templates to choose from.

 Alternatively, source code for templates is available in inst/rmarkdown/templates/.